Welcome to the Highways Service Information Centre

 Read more

-The A127 forms the central corridor through South Essex, providing a vital link between London and Southend and connecting large centres of population and industry with London Southend Airport.
+The A127 forms the central corridor through the south of the county, providing a key strategic link between London, South Essex, the city of Southend and connecting large centres of population and industry with London Southend Airport.

 More than 80,000 vehicles a day use some sections of the A127 – making it the busiest non-trunk road in Essex and busier than parts of the M11.